 - Use groups, layers, and symbols to organize your artwork.

-- Use frames and keyframes on the timeline to control when graphics appear on the stage.
+- Use tweens, keyframes, and motion paths on the timeline to control when graphics appear on the stage.

 - Apply motion tweens to animate changes in the appearance and location of objects.

-- Use frame-by-frame animation to create basic animations including facial expressions and talking.
+- Use frame-by-frame animation to create basic animations, including lip syncing.

 - Storyboard and plan out a short instructional video presentation.

 - Learn advanced and sophisticated animation techniques used by professional animators.

 - Animate a 30-second instructional video incorporating character animation and audio.